High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Abstract

 \section{Abstract}

-We study the problem of exact support recovery for high-dimensional sparse linear regression when the signals are weak, rare and possibly heterogeneous.
-Specifically, we fix the minimum signal magnitude at the information-theoretic optimal rate and investigate the asymptotic selection accuracy of best subset selection (BSS) and marginal screening (MS) procedures under independent Gaussian design.
-Despite of the ideal setup, somewhat surprisingly, marginal screening can fail to achieve exact recovery with probability converging to one in the presence of heterogeneous signals, whereas BSS enjoys model consistency whenever the minimum signal strength is above the information-theoretic threshold.
-To mitigate the computational issue of BSS, we also propose a surrogate two-stage algorithm called ETS (Estimate Then Screen) based on iterative hard thresholding and gradient coordinate screening, and we show that ETS shares exactly the same asymptotic optimality in terms of exact recovery as BSS.
+We study the problem of exact support recovery for high-dimensional sparse linear regression under independent Gaussian design when the signals are weak, rare, and possibly heterogeneous.
+Under a suitable scaling of the sample size and signal sparsity, we fix the minimum signal magnitude at the information-theoretic optimal rate and investigate the asymptotic selection accuracy of best subset selection (BSS) and marginal screening (MS) procedures.
+We show that despite the ideal setup, somewhat surprisingly, marginal screening can fail to achieve exact recovery with probability converging to one in the presence of heterogeneous signals, whereas BSS enjoys model consistency whenever the minimum signal strength is above the information-theoretic threshold.
+To mitigate the computational intractability of BSS, we also propose an efficient two-stage algorithmic framework called ETS (Estimate Then Screen) comprised of an estimation step and gradient coordinate screening step, and under the same scaling assumption on sample size and sparsity, we show that ETS achieves model consistency under the same information-theoretic optimal requirement on the minimum signal strength as BSS.
 Finally, we present a simulation study comparing ETS with LASSO and marginal screening.
-The numerical results echo with our asymptotic theory even for realistic values of the sample size, dimension and sparsity.
+The numerical results agree with our asymptotic theory even for realistic values of the sample size, dimension and sparsity.